 Please visit our Accessibility page for more information about facilities and who to contact if you need to know more.

-Buggy parking is available in the Family Room located on Level -1 and next to Pattern Pod on Level 0.
+Buggy parking is available next to Pattern Pod on Level 0.
 Belongings are left at your own risk.

 Food and drink

-The Energy Café is open for you to buy food and drinks during your visit.
+The Energy Café and Shake bar are open for you to buy food and drinks during your visit.
 You can eat in the café or take away.

 - Social distancing measures are in place in the queuing and seating areas